K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 inputStream.process(new ProcessorSupplier() { ... }, "myProcessorState");

-, the state is obtained via the
+Within the Processor, the state is obtained via the

-To trigger periodic actions via punctuate()
+To trigger periodic actions via punctuate(),

 a schedule must be registered.